tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ### Task 1: Create a new Entity Model against SQL Server

-1. On your Lab VM, return to Visual Studio, and open `Web.config` from the Solution Explorer.
+1. On your Lab VM, return to Visual Studio, and open `Web.config` from the Solution Explorer

-2. Modify the connection string named `SqlServerConnectionString` to match your remote SQL Server credentials.
+2. Modify the connection string named `SqlServerConnectionString` to match your remote SQL Server credentials

-    - Replace the value of "data source" with your SqlServerDw VM's public IP address.
+    - Replace the value of "data source" with your SqlServerDw VM's public IP address

-    - Replace the value of "password" with Password.1!!.
+    - Replace the value of "password" with Password.1!!

     ![The information above is highlighted in Web.config.](./media/visual-studio-web-config-connection-string-sql-server.png "Replace the password value")

-3. Build the solution, by selecting Build in the Visual Studio menu, then selecting Build Solution.
+3. Build the solution, by selecting Build in the Visual Studio menu, then selecting Build Solution

-4. In the Solution Explorer, expand the Data folder, and select all the files within the folder.
+4. In the Solution Explorer, expand the Data folder, and select all the files within the folder

     ![In Solution Explorer, all the files under Data (highlighted) are selected.](./media/visual-studio-solution-explorer-data-folder.png "Expand the Data folder")

-5. Right-click, and choose **Delete**.
+5. Right-click, and choose **Delete**

     ![Delete is selected in the shortcut menu for all the files listed under Data.](./media/visual-studio-solution-explorer-data-folder-delete.png "Delete the files")

-6. Select **OK** at the confirmation prompt.
+6. Select **OK** at the confirmation prompt

 7. Right-click on the Data folder, and select **Add > New Item...**